dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 - Well-defined (the definition is agreed upon throughout the entire organization)
 - Time-bound (able to be compared across time)

-A great example of this is **revenue** &mdash; it can be aggregated on multiple levels (weekly, monthly, etc) and is key for the broader business to understand.
+A great example of this is **revenue**.
+It can be aggregated on multiple levels (weekly, monthly, and so on) and is key for the broader business to understand.

 - ✅ `Monthly recurring revenue` or `Weekly active users` or `Average order value`
 - ❌ `1-off experimental metric`